cisagov/ScubaGear/baselines/defender.md

 #### MS.DEFENDER.5.1v1 instructions:

-For each alert to be enabled as determined by the agency and at a minimum those referenced in the _CISA M365 Security Configuration Baseline for Exchange Online_ :

 1. Sign in to **Microsoft 365 Defender**.

 2. Under **Email & collaboration**, select **Policies & rules**.

 3. Select **Alert Policy**.

-4. Click the named alert policy to be enabled.

-5. Slide the **Status** toggle to the right so its text reads **On**.
+4. Select the checkbox next to each alert to be enabled as determined by the agency and at a minimum those referenced in the _CISA M365 Security Configuration Baseline for Exchange Online_.

+5. Click the pencil icon from the top menu.

+6. Select the **Enable selected policies** action from the **Bulk actions** menu.

 #### MS.DEFENDER.5.2v1 instructions: